Large Language Models for Scholarly Ontology Generation: An Extensive Analysis in the Engineering Field: Introduction

 Over the past two years, Large Language Models (LLMs) have transformed the field of Natural Language Processing (NLP) by significantly improving machine comprehension of human language.
 In particular, some studies have demonstrated that LLMs can achieve remarkable performance even in zero-shot settings, where the model makes predictions without prior exposure to specific tasks or examples~\cite{kojima2023largelanguagemodelszeroshot}.

-In this paper, we investigate whether LLMs can effectively address the challenges involved in generating ontologies of research topics.
-Specifically, we conduct a comprehensive analysis of the ability of modern LLMs to identify semantic relationships between research topics.
-To this end, we introduce IEEE-Rel-1K, a gold standard derived from the IEEE Thesaurus, designed to evaluate the identification of four types of relationships (\textit{broader}, \textit{narrower}, \textit{same-as}, and \textit{other}) between 1,000 pairs of topics.
+\changedsec{ In this paper, we explore the potential of LLMs to facilitate ontology generation by identifying semantic relationships between research topics, with a specific focus on the field of engineering.
+This task is a fundamental step in the construction of scientific KOSs, and has traditionally been the most labour-intensive phase, often involving extensive deliberation among domain experts~\cite{osborne2015klink}.
+Specifically, we analyse the capability of several state-of-the-art LLMs to detect three semantic relations frequently adopted in such ontologies: \textit{broader}, \textit{narrower}, and \textit{same-as}.
+In particular, our experimental analysis focuses on identifying such relations between research topics defined in the IEEE Thesaurus, the most widely adopted ontology in electrical and electronic engineering, which also offers broad coverage of computer science.
+To support this investigation, we introduce IEEE-Rel-1K, a gold-standard dataset derived from the IEEE Thesaurus, which describes the semantic relationships of 1,000 topic pairs. }

 We evaluated 17 off-the-shelf LLMs on this dataset, varying in scale, accessibility (open or proprietary), and model type (full or quantised).
 The models included 3 full open models, 10 open quantised models, and 4 proprietary models.
 For each model, we employed four distinct zero-shot prompting strategies.
 The first strategy involved a straightforward prompt asking the model to determine the relationship between two topics, $t_a$ and $t_b$.
 The second strategy extended this by applying the same method to both the original pair ($t_a$, $t_b$) and the reversed pair ($t_b$, $t_a$), with the results then being combined.
-The third strategy utilised a chain-of-thought prompt, encouraging the model to reason through the relationship step by step.
-The fourth strategy was a two-way version of this chain-of-thought approach, where the process is repeated for both the original and reversed pairs before integrating the outcomes.
+The third strategy utilised a Chain-of-Thought (CoT) prompt, encouraging the model to reason through the relationship step by step.
+The fourth strategy was a two-way version of this CoT approach, where the process is repeated for both the original and reversed pairs before integrating the outcomes.